ceri-num/lct-data-science/01-intro/01-02-classification.md

 ## Classification

 The capacity to tag an observation with it appropriate descriptors.
-For instance a _country_ given hearth coordinates.
+For instance, a _country_ given hearth coordinates.

 Latitude | Longitude | Elevation | country
 ---------|-----------|-----------|-----------